 The municipality shall adopt and implement a tariff policy on the levying of fees for municipal services provided by the municipality itself or by way of service delivery agreements and which complies with the provisions of the Municipal Systems Act, the Municipal Finance Management Act and any other applicable legislation.

-The tariff policy adopted in terms of subsection 4(a) must be reviewed annually by the municipality.

 The municipality shall not be entitled to impose tariffs other than in terms of a valid tariff policy.

+The tariff policy must be reviewed annually by the municipality.

 5. GENERAL POWER TO LEVY AND RECOVER FEES, CHARGES AND TARIFFS